zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 XXX I AM CONCERNED THIS IS OBFUSCATING GUEST AND EXTERNAL ACCESS.
 WE HAVE THIS: [Use guest access and external access to collaborate with people outside your organization](communicate-with-users-from-other-organizations.md).

+XXX from Angela: We get feedback from SMBs that our current set of external collab articles are scattered and tough to understand.
+Trying to consolidate high level information in one place for them.
+I agree that the article you linked is a key guide.
+Maybe we add a mention of it as a tip at the top of this section or before the shared channels paragraph?

 Collaboration over chat, teams, and channels can happen with people inside and outside of your organization.
 Enabling external collaboration may require you to adjust your Teams policies and settings.

 With the proper setup, you can chat with Teams users outside of your business who are part of trusted M365 organizations (For example, a customer or partner with an M365 work or school account) or Teams and Skype users not managed by an organization (for example, a customer with an M365 or Skype personal account).
 Enabling external chat does not open up other parts of your Teams environment to the Teams users you're chatting with, like meetings or files.
 [Learn more](trusted-organizations-external-meetings-chat.md?tabs=organization-settings) about the Teams settings and policies updates needed to allow for external chats.

 If you want to give an external contact expanded access to your Teams environment, you can give them [guest access](guest-access.md).
 Guest access allows you to give access to teams, documents in channels, chats, and applications to people outside of your organization, while maintaining control over your business’s data.
 Anyone with a M365 work, school, or personal account can be added as a guest.
 [Learn more](/microsoft-365/solutions/collaborate-as-team) about turning on guest access for your environment.
-Once guesst access is enabled, [follow this guide](/microsoft-365/solutions/collaborate-as-team) to learn more about inviting guests to join you in Teams.
+Once guest access is enabled, [follow this guide](/microsoft-365/solutions/collaborate-as-team) to learn more about inviting guests to join you in Teams.

 [Shared channels in Teams](shared-channels.md) create collaboration spaces where you can invite people who aren’t in the team hosting the channel.
 Only users who are owners or members of the shared channel can access the channel.
 Guests can’t be added to a shared channel, but you can invite people outside of your organization to participate if they have a Teams work or school account.
 [Learn more](/microsoft-365/solutions/collaborate-teams-direct-connect) about setting up collaboration with external participants in a shared channel.